 UNC General Administration is currently developing ideas for dual enrollment partnerships with the NC Community College System.
 For example, a student could save some costs if taking one course at a university and the rest at a community college, yet be enrolled in both.
+The dual enrollment programs would be designed similar to the Regionally Increasing Baccalaureate Nurses (RIBN) program, and help ensure that students enrolled in university classes are not supplanting courses available to CAA students.
+Another initiative could investigate cooperation and partnerships between the advising centers at UNC and NCCCS schools and with NCWorks Career Coaches.
+Assisting students earlier in their post-high school career and course selection would ease the transition to UNC and also save students money by avoiding taking unnecessary classes.

 Academic Affairs is developing a position of Director of Community College Partnerships, which would coordinate current and new initiatives with community colleges.